 The architects, Alden & Harlow, also built a playhouse for the Frick children next to the mansion in 1897.
 Still standing today, it has a bowling alley inside.

-Practical Information for Visiting Frick Pittsburgh
+Practical Guide & Tips For Visiting Frick Pittsburgh

 Address: 7227 Reynolds Street

 Hours: The museum is open from 1:00 am to 5:00 pm Tuesday through Sunday.
 Closed on Mondays.